chalatz/tours/pages/links/museums-art-galleries/st-catherine-hospice.md

     Catherine in Rhodes, Rhodes City Tours
   description: City Tours in Rhodes, Private City Tours in Rhodes,  The Hospice of
     St. Catherine in Rhodes, Rhodes City Tours
-  keywords: TCity Tours in Rhodes, Private City Tours in Rhodes,  The Hospice of St.
+  keywords: City Tours in Rhodes, Private City Tours in Rhodes,  The Hospice of St.
     Catherine in Rhodes, Rhodes City Tours
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018